Travelling outside of the UK

 Visa is issued by the embassy

-If your visa application is successful, you'll have to hand in your passport at the end of your interview.
-The average processing time for successful applicants is three to five business days.
+If your visa application is successful, you’ll be notified by email and will need to send your passport to the US embassy by courier so they can print your visa.
+The average processing time for successful applicants is 7 to 10 business days.

-Once the embassy has issued the visa, they'll hand your passport to a courier company for delivery back to you.
+Once the embassy has issued the visa, they'll hand your passport to a courier company for delivery back to your chosen delivery address.
 They'll email you a tracking number.
-You should allow at least two extra working days for delivery.

 We strongly advise you not to purchase any tickets for travel to the United States or make firm travel plans until after you have been issued a visa and your passport has been returned to you.